This post will help you understand the different XCR Options click here.

 The XCR-L has been in production since 2006.
 The XCR-M has been in production since 2012.

-The XCR-L is chambered for 5.56 (.223), .300 Blackout, 7.62×39, 6.8 SPC II, and 6.5 Grendel, 5.45×39, .224 Valkyrie, and we’re working on 6mm ARC.
+The XCR-L is chambered for 5.56 (.223), .300 Blackout, 7.62×39, 6.8 SPC II, and 6.5 Grendel, 5.45×39, .224 Valkyrie, 6mm ARC, and .223 ARC, and .338 ARC

-The XCR-M is chambered for 7.62 NATO (.308), .243 WIN, .260 REM, and 6.5 Creedmoor.
+The XCR-M is chambered for 7.62 NATO (.308), .243 WIN, .260 REM, and 6.5 Creedmoor, and 8.6 Blackout.

 No, the XCR-M is designed to shoot cartridges based on the .308 cartridge which is longer and wider than the 5.56 cartridge.
 It does not make sense to make the XCR-M shoot .556 because it has a larger frame to shoot the larger .308 ammunition.
 It would be a large and heavy 5.56.